SiliconLabs/wiseconnect/examples/snippets/wlan_ble/wifi_throughput_ble_dual_role/readme.md

     > **Note:**
     >
-    > 1. By default, 'CONTINUOUS_THROUGHPUT' is set to '0'
+    > 1. By default, 'CONTINUOUS_THROUGHPUT' is set to '0'.
-    > 2. If CONTINUOUS_THROUGHPUT is set to '1', then ensure that client/server should run with interval at least greater than THROUGHPUT_AVG_TIME
+    > 2. If CONTINUOUS_THROUGHPUT is set to '1', then ensure that client/server should run with interval at least greater than THROUGHPUT_AVG_TIME.

+> Note:
+> Users can configure default region-specific regulatory information using `sl_wifi_region_db_config.h`

 - Open `ble_config.h` file